 In visual commerce, visuals don’t just supplement product descriptions.
 Instead, they take the center stage to create a more immersive, realistic online shopping experience.

 Visual commerce is now emerging as one of the hottest online shopping trends.
 Its growth is driven by three key factors:

-Overall dominance of visual content: Think Snapchat, Instagram, TikTok – visual content has been dominating the web recently.
+- Overall dominance of visual content: Think Snapchat, Instagram, TikTok – visual content has been dominating the web recently.
 Video in particular has become, arguably, the most important content format.
-In 2021, an average person will watch around 100 minutes of video content every day.
-It is only natural that the shift toward visual content has affected eCommerce as well by acceleration the growth of visual commerce.
+It is only natural that the shift toward visual content has affected eCommerce as well by accelerating the growth of visual commerce.

 Ecommerce Trend #3: Mobile Commerce